September 12, 2019

 As they approach a particular target zone, these guys had a plan on how they would fish it.
 They had a method of casting to fit any situation, and they could switch out gear on a moment’s notice.
 They seemingly had a different lure for every possible fish in the river.
 They knew how long to persist and when to move on.
 It was something to behold.
 And we were catching fish!!

 He was fishing for Jews, Greeks, men and women, God-fearers, and so forth.
-And he was catching fish!!
-He caught a few Rainbows (Jews), a ton of Brook Trout (God-fearering Greeks), and several CutThroats (prominent women).
+And he was catching fish!
+He caught a few Rainbows (Jews), a ton of Brook Trout (God-fearering Greeks), and several Cutthroats (I’ll leave that one open).
 If only he’d caught a Brown he would have had the Grand Slam!

 Remember last week, he went fishing down by the river at the “place of prayer,” and he caught a BIG ONE named Lydia!